Who Was Mileva Einstein-Maric?

-Mileva Einstein-Maric was born in 1875 in Titel, Serbia.
-She attended the Zurich Polytechnic School where she met Albert Einstein.
-Mileva became pregnant and the couple married while Einstein was working for the Zurich patent office.
+Mileva Einstein-Maric attended the Zurich Polytechnic School where she met Albert Einstein.
+Maric became pregnant and the couple married while Einstein was working for the Zurich patent office.
 She bore him two more children while Einstein did his most famous work.
 They divorced in 1916 and Mileva received Einstein's Nobel Prize money.
 She died in 1948.

 Early Life & Education

-Wife of Nobel Prize-winning physicist Albert Einstein.
-Born in 1875 in Titel, Austria-Hungary (now Serbia).
-Mileva Einstein-Maric is best known as the first wife of Albert Einstein, one of the greatest scientific minds of the twentieth century.
+Mileva Einstein-Maric was born in 1875 in Titel, Austria-Hungary (now Serbia).
 Maric came from a fairly affluent family of Serbian descent.
 Well educated, she was allowed to attend an all-boys’ school in Zagreb as a teenager.
 Maric excelled at mathematics and physics.
-Later she went to Switzerland to continue her studies.
+Later, she went to Switzerland to continue her studies.

 After finishing her secondary studies in 1896, Maric enrolled at the University of Zurich.
 She only stayed there briefly, transferring to the Zurich Polytechnic School (later the Swiss Federal Institute or Technology or the ETH).
 Among her friends at university was Albert Einstein.
 They shared a love of science.